Skip to main content

 Bank holiday2xWork on public holidays

-What this means for you: There's no legal requirement for UK employers to pay overtime premiums, it depends on your contract.
-But most sectors follow these conventions.
+Note (UK): There is no legal requirement for UK employers to pay overtime premiums.
+These multipliers are common conventions; your actual entitlement depends on your contract.
 Always check your employment contract for the exact terms.

 Break Entitlements

-Workers over 18 get a 20-minute unpaid break when working more than 6 hours.
-That's the legal minimum, many employers offer more, typically 30-60 minutes.
+Workers over 18 get a 20-minute unpaid rest break when working more than 6 hours.
+That is the legal minimum; many employers offer 30 to 60 minutes.

 Paid vs unpaid breaks

-Employers aren't legally required to pay for breaks.
-If your break is unpaid, it shouldn't count toward your working hours.
+Employers are not legally required to pay for rest breaks in the UK.
+If your break is unpaid, it should not count toward your working hours.
 This calculator deducts break time from total hours automatically.

-Entitled to a 30-minute break after 4.5 hours of work.
-Different rules apply, check gov.uk for the latest guidance.
+Entitled to a 30-minute break after 4.5 hours of work under the Working Time Regulations 1998.
+Different rules apply; check gov.uk for the latest guidance.

 Working from home

 The same break rules apply whether you work in an office or at home.
-Track your actual start and end times, WFH workers tend to work 30 minutes longer per day on average.
+Track your actual start and end times to ensure your records are accurate.

 Common Timesheet Mistakes That Cost You Money